Saint Anthony parish, Gdynia: Parish: history and profile

 In line with general re-organisation of national ecclesiastical administration, in 1992 the parish was removed from the Culm diocese and joined the Gdańsk bishopry, but more profound changes were yet to come.
 By the end of the 20th century the parish community was already undergoing major change.
 The 20-year-olds who settled in the area in the post-war years were already in their late 60s and started to pass away; secularisation of emergent consumer society took its toll among the middle-aged and the younger generation.
 In the late 1980s the number of dominicantes, the most basic statistical religiosity indicator, was estimated in the parish at some 40% compared to the national average of 50%.
-In the second decade of the 21st century the figure is estimated at some 25% compared to the 40% national average, though one should note that with the retired approaching 30% of the total parish population, Sunday mass attendance might also result from reduced mobility of the elderly.
+In the second decade of the 21st century the figure is estimated at some 25% compared to the 40% national average, though with the retired approaching 30% of the total parish population, Sunday mass attendance might also result from reduced mobility of the elderly.
 The change is also reflected in annual christenings falling below 100, annual marriages falling below 50 and annual funerals growing above 200.
 The number of children receiving the first communion during recent years ranges between 14 and 50, compared to almost 150 in the 1970s.
 The ratio of households admitting the 2016 kolęda was 41%.
 There are few signs of the trend getting reversed.
 One of them was spiritual service provided to the local football club Arka and the parish priest serving as chaplain of the society, usually associated rather with violence and hooliganism.
 Another one was Młodzieżowa Scena Muzyczna, a formula attracting a variety of youth music bands including sub-cultures like hip hop.